rossmann-engineering/Gateway/readme.md

 }
 ```

-- name: Name / Decription of the Device
+- name: Name / Description of the Device
 - type: Fieldbus Type (modbus or opcua)
 - config: Configuration variables.
 These Variables appears in the Webserver form as user inputs.
 All usages of the config variables in the template will be replaces with the user input.
 - mqttbroker: Empty because globally defined in config.json
-- devices: Device definition, as descibed in the config.json section.
+- devices: Device definition, as described in the config.json section.
 - readorders: Readorders, as described in the config.json section.

 An import of a template from the webserver will be ignored if the Transport-ID is not unique.